-If you’re talking about flexible vinyl plank or LVT, then the answer is yes!
+If you’re talking about flexible vinyl planks or LVT, then the answer is yes!
 EVP has a rigid core construction, which translates to stability.

 Will engineered vinyl flooring increase the value of my home?

 Generally, yes—but it depends on the buyer.
-The best EVP flooring brands are renowned for their quality, function, and durability.
+The best brands for engineered vinyl planks are renowned for their quality, function, and durability.
 That said, if a buyer is set on something, they’re set on something.
 Douglas fir flooring, the best cork flooring, whatever it is—if they want it, that’s that.

 What types of rugs should I use on EVP flooring?